Jason McClelland: St Patrick's Athletic

 On 8 November 2019 it was announced that McClelland had signed for St Patrick's Athletic, becoming manager Stephen O'Donnell's first ever signing for the club.
 Upon signing, he spoke of his excitement at signing his first professional contract and his ambitions for the season ahead being to help the club get back to UEFA Europa League qualification.
 He made his competitive debut on 14 February 2020, making the starting eleven as his side lost 1–0 against Waterford in the opening game of the season at Richmond Park.
 He played in 16 of the club's 19 league and cup games over the course of the shortened season due to the Coronavirus pandemic, as his side missed out on European football on the final day of the season, finishing in 6th place.
 McClelland's first goal for the club came on 2 July 2021, scoring from 25 yards in a 3–2 loss to Bohemians at Dalymount Park with his side down to 9 men at the time.
-His first home goal at Richmond Park for the club came in a 6–0 win over Bray Wanderers in the FAI Cup on 23 July 2021, scoring a diving header to give his side a 2 goal lead going into half-time.
+His first home goal at Richmond Park for the club came in a 6–0 win over Bray Wanderers in the FAI Cup on 23 July 2021, scoring a diving header to give his side a 2-goal lead going into half-time.
 On 1 November 2021, McClelland scored his first home league goal for the club when he finished a Jak Hickman cross from 5 yards to double his side's lead in the Dublin City derby against Bohemians on 1 November 2021.
 On 28 November 2021 McClelland scored his penalty in the 2021 FAI Cup Final penalty shootout, as his side defeated rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.
 On 18 December 2021, McClelland signed a new contract with the club for the 2022 season.
 On 11 February 2022, he made came off the bench in the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, as his side lost 5–4 on penalties after a 1–1 draw.
 On 18 February 2022, he scored his side's third goal in a 3–0 win away to Shelbourne in the first league game of the season.
+On 12 November 2023, McClelland came off the bench in the 2023 FAI Cup Final, in a 3–1 win over Bohemians in front of a record breaking FAI Cup Final crowd of 43,881 at the Aviva Stadium.
+On 27 November 2023, it was announced that McClelland has signed a contract extension with Pats, taking him into a 5th season with the club.
+On 11 August 2024, he scored his first goal of the 2024 season, opening the scoring in a 1–1 draw away to Galway United with a 25-yard drive into the bottom right corner off the inside of the post.
+On 8 October 2024, McClelland was part of the Pats side that defeated St Mochta's 2–1 in the final of the 2023–24 Leinster Senior Cup.
+On 4 December 2024, McClelland signed a new contract with the club, taking him into his 6th season there.
+McClelland scored his first goal of the 2025 season on 14 March 2025, scoring the final goal of the game in the 90th minute of a 3–0 win over Bohemians at Richmond Park, having replaced Jake Mulraney from the bench 23 minutes earlier.
+On 7 August 2025, he provided the assist for Simon Power's consolation goal in a defeat to Turkish giants Beşiktaş in the UEFA Conference League.
+On 19 September 2025, McClelland scored the equaliser for his side in a 1–1 draw at home to Galway United.